 There are two archetypal members in any friend group.
 There’s the pal who’s quick to lend money and even quicker to forget.
 Then there’s the well-meaning one who intends to pay them back, but never seems to carry the correct change.

 Circle Pay is the calm friend; the one who makes sure that money tensions between group members never boil over.
 The social payment app allows you to transfer funds to friends from your bank account via in-app instant messages.
 In the same way, you can gently nudge pals to pay you back.

 Circle became popular as a cryptocurrency marketplace.
 Then, in light of regulatory uncertainties around bitcoin, it pivoted to focus on fiat currencies.
-But with more than $100 million in venture capital under its belt, Circle's growth looks anything but uncertain.
+Now, with more than $100 million in venture capital under its belt, Circle's growth looks all but assured.

 Special feature: (Almost) zero transaction fees

 Circle’s enables the free exchange of value by allowing users to transfer money without transaction fees.
 While that may change soon, for now it means Circle offers better value for money than traditional interbank services like Western Union.

 Circle works with almost any bank in the US, UK and Europe, and the company plans to expand into China.
 Soon enough, cross-border payment charges may well be a thing of the past.

 The windows aren’t sugar glazed and the plumbing isn’t edible, but Taza Chocolate’s factory is bona fide.
 Alex Whitmore and Kathleen Fulton opened the factory in 2005, the same year that the Charlie and the Chocolate Factory remake hit the big screen.
 Their aim was to create tasty but ethically-sourced American chocolate.